 The participants in the study were satisfied overall with their practice of the Transcendental Meditation technique and its benefits, including less psychological distress.
 One noted how it helped her be more calm and kind.

 “I started the Transcendental Meditation technique two years ago… the timing was perfect,” said one participant who was caring for her 93-year-old mother with late-stage Alzheimer’s.
 “I found it pretty easy and it made a lot of difference to me.
 I just felt calmer, I was much kinder to my mother, I didn’t get as frustrated with her….”

-She went on to say that Transcendental Meditation helped her feel more balanced.
+She said that Transcendental Meditation helped her feel more balanced.

 “It’s so hard when they can’t do anything.
-They are like children and it is so frustrating because… after a while you hit times where you just want to yell at them and it was so hard not to….
-Then [through TM practice] I found that I didn’t get like that as often.
-I found that I was more equalized, more balanced about it all.
+They are like children and it is so frustrating because… after a while you hit times where you just want to yell at them and it was so hard not to… Then [through TM practice] I found I didn’t get like that as often.
+I found I was more equalized and more balanced about it all.
 It was a very helpful tool.”

-“I was a caregiver; it was heavy duty… I ended up in the emergency room three times and each time it was diagnosed as anxiety….
-They were panic attacks that were so much like heart attacks.
-I know that it was due to the stress of my caregiving role.
+“I was a caregiver; it was heavy duty… I ended up in the emergency room three times and each time it was diagnosed as anxiety… They were panic attacks that were so much like heart attacks.
+I know it was because of the stress of my caregiving role.
 I worried about him constantly.
 I was always afraid of what would happen to him.
 TM helped me by just calming my thoughts… [It] calmed me down and I could get through the day much easier.
 Since I have been doing TM I haven’t had one anxiety attack… [T]his was the biggest benefit.
 I noticed less anxiety straight away.”

 VIEW FULL ARTICLE